Nsustain/nsustain.com/README.md

 We have two ways of setting up a production server:
 (a) Docker Compose way and (b) Kubernetes way.
-You can use either way if you have a preference over one over the other, but we generally recommend to use Docker Compose.
+You can use either way if you have a preference of one over the other, but we generally recommend to use Docker Compose.

 If you want your website to be highly available and